Thanksgiving is a wonderful time of year, full of celebrations that bring family and friends together in humble gratitude.

 - Have a healthy Breakfast and Lunch- Many people make the mistake of starving themselves all day to try to compensate for the larger-than-normal dinner.
 It is better to focus on having a health breakfast and lunch, which will provide you with nutrients and help to avoid over-eating at dinner.

-Choose your favourites- during Thanksgiving, there can be a lot of small side dishes which can add a lot of calories to your diet mindlessly.
+- Choose your favorites- during Thanksgiving, there can be a lot of small side dishes which can add a lot of calories to your diet mindlessly.
 Mindless grazing on things such as crackers and nuts can add a lot of calories, and are often not as enjoyed as the traditional fare.
-Choose your favourite dishes to indulge in, and try to avoid standing near the snack table if possible.
+Choose your favorite dishes to indulge in, and try to avoid standing near the snack table if possible.

 Remember, Thanksgiving only comes around once per year, and at Cook For Your Life, we believe in enjoying your food, with no guilt.
 While food is a huge focus of this holiday, it’s not the only important thing, so try to concentrate on good company and other things you are thankful for.